9 Studio apartment storage hacks to reclaim space

 After cleaning and removing all unnecessary items, it’s time to build in more storage.

-Our favourite way to increase usable storage is to add a moving kitchen island/bench.
+Some of our favourite way studio apartment storage hacks for increase usable storage is to add a movable kitchen island and a bench or two.
 The beauty of this piece is that you can use the top as a dining table and worktop while storing loads underneath.

 Plus as it’s on casters, you can move it to wherever it’s best for you.
 On a typical day, it could be pushed against a wall where it’s used as a study and prep area.